-Want to use an online equipment checkout form to keep track of things?
+Want to use an online equipment checkout form to keep track of your rentals?

 It’s way easier to stay organized when renting out equipment if you track it on your website.
 In this tutorial, we’ll show you exactly how to create an equipment checkout form in WordPress.